emproto/protocol/protocol.md

 ### Documentation

-Every protocol implementation **MUST** be followed by implementation documentation.
+Every protocol implementation **SHOULD** be followed by implementation documentation.
 It is **RECOMMENDED** to store documentation alongside with implementation source code in file named `IMPLEMENTATION`.

 ## Summary